The Zohar, or "Splendour," is widely regarded as the preeminent work in the Kabbalah.

 Sitrei Torah (The Secrets of the Torah)

-It is an allegorical explanation of the verses of the Torah about the mysteries of the soul and the theory of emanation.
+Sitrei Torah provides an allegorical elucidation of Torah verses, delving into the mysteries of the soul and exploring the theory of emanation.

 Midrash ha-Ne’lam (The Hidden Midrash)

-It is a late addition to the body of the Zohar, which contains discussions of creation, soul, world to come, and emanations.
+Midrash ha-Ne’lam constitutes a recent supplementation to the corpus of the Zohar, featuring discussions about the topics of creation, soul, world to come, and emanations.

 Ta Ḥazei (Come and See)

-It is an interpretation of Genesis in short comments.
+Ta Ḥazei is an interpretation of Genesis in short commentaries.

 Ra’aya Meheimna (The Faithful Shepherd)

-Shimon bar Yoḥai and his disciples meet Moses, the “faithful shepherd”, on a visionary journey and are instructed on the mysteries of the Ten Commandments.
+During a visionary journey, Shimon bar Yoḥai and his followers encounter Moses, the “faithful shepherd,” who instructs them on the mysteries of the Ten Commandments.

 Tikkunei Zohar (Observations on the Zohar)